HuiGong-dev/blog_source/content/posts/my-first-post.md

 #### Reflections on my personal projects on Github.
   - What problem I solved
-  - what was the challenge
+  - What was the challenge
   - How I tackled it
   - What I've learned in the project